allisonsibrian/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Bliu/README.md

-# [Beatrice Liu] - [Challenge 4 - Crop Questions] Analysis
+# [Beatrice Liu] - [Challenge 4 - Crop Questions] Analysis -- ** incomplete **

 ## Overview
-Created bi-, tri-, and quad-grams for English questions on:  cattle, tomato, maize, chickens, and no topic to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.
+Created bi-, tri-, and quad-grams and interactive visualizations for English questions by Kenyan farmers on:  cattle, tomato, maize, chickens, and no topic to discern most common questions; these can be used by Producers Direct to create FAQ for smallholder farmers.
+Sadly, I can't figure out how to imbed the interactive graphs here, but they are saved in the network_graphs folder.

 ## Research Questions
-- Question 1: What specific question are you trying to answer?
+- Question 1: What are the most common subjects farmers are asking about?
-- Question 2: What patterns are you looking for?
-- Question 3: What insights do you hope to provide?
+-

 ## Methodology

 ### Data Sources
-- List the datasets you're using
-- Note any external data sources (weather, agricultural calendars, etc.)
-- Document any data preprocessing steps
+- Producers Direct Dataset
+- Swahili stopword and verb lemmatization files

-### Approach /  Notebooks: Overview describes steps in greater detail
+### Approach /  Notebook overviews describe steps in greater detail - see 'Q4.Ngrams.Jupyter.Notebooks.pdf' for list of notebooks and running order
 1. **Step 1**: Data loading and initial exploration
 2. **Step 2**: Data cleaning and preprocessing
-3. **Step 3**: Analysis techniques applied
+3. **Step 3**: Data segmentation into smallers datasets for analysis: unique questions asked by farmers in 4 countries
 4. **Step 4**: Visualization and interpretation

-5. **Step 5**: Validation and testing
-1.
-6.
+### Output Files and Visualizations
+- Cleaned data files and interactive visualizations can be found in [google drive folder](https://drive.google.com/drive/folders/1tpwqTqoFfZCWvDvncJjaSbzzua0Y6Q_i?usp=sharing)
+- Note:  visualizations are uploaded to github in 'network_graphs' folder

 ### Tools and Technologies
 - **Programming Language**: Python 3.13.5